 A great blue heron in Lubber Run Park.
-Warm days in winter can bring herons to our neighborhood streams to hunt for fish.
 Photo: David Howell.

 Landscape Features

 Our local nature parks feature a range of topographies, from streamside bottomlands to "terrace" uplands where the homes are built.
 Forest predominates almost everywhere, but the varied topographies, soils, and moisture levels create conditions for a variety of plant and animal communities, including the potential for rich biological diversity.